Aishling Sheridan: AFL Women's career

+In December 2024, after spending the 2024 season on the inactive list having chosen to be in Ireland for the year, Sheridan decided not to return to Australia and departed the club to allow her to remain close to her family.

 Personal life

 Sheridan's close family are all involved in Gaelic football.
 Her father Gerry played for both Mullahoran and Cavan, as well as managing the Cavan Ladies.
 Her mother Monica and sisters Geraldine, Louise, and Mona all played for Mullahoran.
 Sheridan attended Dublin City University and graduated in November 2018 with a degree in Athletic Therapy and Training.